delete-app/landing/apps/landing/src/content/docs/learn/module-1-know-yourself/4-your-emotional-needs.md

 7. Gable, S. L., Reis, H. T., Impett, E. A., & Asher, E. R. (2004).
 What do you do when things go right?
 The intrapersonal and interpersonal benefits of sharing positive events. *Journal of Personality and Social Psychology, 87*(2), 228-245. <a href="https://doi.org/10.1037/0022-3514.87.2.228" target="_blank" rel="noopener noreferrer">doi:10.1037/0022-3514.87.2.228</a>

 8. Mikulincer, M., & Shaver, P. R. (2007). *Attachment in adulthood: Structure, dynamics, and change*.
-Guilford Press.
+Guilford Press. <a href="https://www.guilford.com/books/Attachment-in-Adulthood/Mikulincer-Shaver/9781462525546" target="_blank" rel="noopener noreferrer">Guilford Press</a>

 9. La Guardia, J. G., Ryan, R. M., Couchman, C. E., & Deci, E. L. (2000).
 Within-person variation in security of attachment: A self-determination theory perspective on attachment, need fulfillment, and well-being. *Journal of Personality and Social Psychology, 79*(3), 367-384. <a href="https://doi.org/10.1037/0022-3514.79.3.367" target="_blank" rel="noopener noreferrer">doi:10.1037/0022-3514.79.3.367</a>